pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 robot:c3fcd3d76192e4007dfb496cca67e13b
 ```

 We can use following command to find the mode for cracking raw md5.
 We can then supply famous rockyou list to crack the md5sum.
-We find that the credentioals for the user robot are as **robot:abcdefghijklmnopqrstuvwxyz**.
+We find that the credentials for the user robot are as **robot:abcdefghijklmnopqrstuvwxyz**.

 ```bash
 ~/Desktop/Boxes/Try_Hack_Me/Mr_Robot_CTF$ hashcat --example-hashes